ASHWIN776/tryhackme_learnLinux_writeup/README.md

 Press `q` to exit the man page

-> Question : How would you output hello without a newline Answer : `echo -n hello`
+> \#1 : How would you output hello without a newline

+Answer : `echo -n hello`

 ### TASK 7 - `ls`